Platform

 • What briefs do

-Distill complex models into deployable insight for leaders, funders, policymakers, and operators.
+Distill complex structural models into deployable clarity for executives, funders, and operators.

 • How they're used